clojurewerkz/titanium.docs/articles/getting_started.md

    (te/connect! p1 :meaningful  p2 {:verified-on "February 11th, 2013"})))
 ```

-## Indexing and retrieving vertices
+## Indexing and Retrieving Vertices

-Titanium isn't just a write only database.
-The library provides a
+Titanium provides a
 variety of functions for indexing and finding various objects.
 `clojurewerkz.titanium.vertices/find-by-kv` takes in a keyword and a
 value and finds all of the vertices with the corresponding key/value